jbilcke/lithium/README.md

 ### Efficient

 Even if data is scarce, the injection of external relationships make it possible to work on a few events (eg. less than 10).
-It won't be perfect, it will still perform better than with no data at all.
+It won't be perfect, but it should still perform better than with no data at all.

 ### Self-regulating